Ministry Home

 Forest Investment Account funding recipients interested in undertaking Water Quality/Quantity Monitoring projects are required under their recipient agreement with PricewaterhouseCoopers to adhere to RISC standards or Best Practices standards established by government.
 The table below provides on-line access to those standards.

-Recipients of FIA funding are requested to notify the Science and Information Branch of the Ministry of Environment of any water quality or water quantity (including snow) projects that are initiated.
+Recipients of FIA funding are requested to notify the Science and Information Branch of the Ministry of Environment of any water quality or water quantity (including snow) projects that when initiated.

 Recipients of FIA funding undertaking water quality monitoring and submitting discrete (grab) samples to a laboratory must use a C.A.E.A.L.
 (Canadian Association for Environmental Analytical Laboratories) accredited laboratory which must upload the discrete sample data along with blank sample data to the provincial EMS (Environmental Management System) database.